ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/inventory-service.md

   You can also access this template on the Code Patterns page in the [Developer Dashboard](/developer-intermediate/deploy-app/#3.-open-the-developer-dashboard).

 !!! warning
-    If you are developing on a shared education cluster, place the repository in the **Git Organisation** listed in your notification email and remember to add your initials as a suffix to the app name.
+    If you are developing on a shared education cluster, place the repository in the **Git Organization** listed in your notification email and remember to add your initials as a suffix to the app name.

   In order to prevent naming collisions, name the repository `inventory-management-svc-{your initials}`, replacing `{your initials}` with your actual initials.